-31, 2020.
+In general, documents required for the import clearance process include a) two copies of the commercial invoices and /or a Pro Forma Invoice; b) a certificate of origin; c) a certificate of verification issued by the Customs (if applicable); d) a bill of lading; e) if applicable, an export certificate (e.g., heath, phytosanitary etc.,); and f) an Import Declaration for Food Products.
 However, the new procedure for imports remains subject to the production of a dematerialized pre-import declaration commonly known as DPI.
-The DPI is required for any imported goods with a freight on board (FOB) value greater than or equal to one million CFA francs (nearly \$1,600, \$1=623.644 CFA francs), or for any customized container, regardless of the FOB value.
+The DPI is required for any imported goods with a freight on board (FOB) value greater than or equal to 500,000 CFA francs (nearly \$833, \$1=6004 CFA francs), or for any customized container, regardless of the FOB value.
+It was previously one million CFA, but the new measure went into force on May 1, 2024.
 Additionally, for any import of goods subject to direct debit, the DPI must bear the domiciliary bank stamped approval.
 As a transitional measure, all goods imported under the Program Verification of Imports (PVI) with DPI, with or without a Certificate of verification (AV), must be filed with valid documents.
 For details on import procedures and requirements for specific products, please refer to the latest Food and Agricultural Import Regulations and Standards report.
 For a listing of necessary export certificates, please refer to the latest FAIRS Export Certificate report.